TEAS – Trent University

-Note: If you are admitted to the consecutive education program at Trent, you are required to start classes on the Monday of the last week of August.
+Note: If you are admitted to the consecutive education program at Trent, you must start classes on the Monday of the last week of August.

 Selection is based on equal weighting of academic achievement and related experience.
-Fulfilling the minimum requirements does not guarantee admission.
+This is a competitive program and fulfilling the minimum requirements does not guarantee admission.

-A minimum average of 70% (“B-” or 2.7 GPA) on the last 10 full‑year university courses (last 20 semester courses or equivalent) completed prior to the application deadline is required for all programs.
-Your academic qualifications (even if you are completing the final year of your undergraduate degree) are assessed as of December 1, 2019.
+A minimum average of 70% (“B-” or 2.7 GPA) on the last 10 full‑year university courses (last 20 one-semester courses or equivalent) completed prior to the application deadline is required for all programs.

-- If you present a college/applied degree, or have less than 10 full‑year university courses (20 semester courses, or a combination, is acceptable) completed at the time you apply, you will be assessed on a case‑by‑case basis.
+- If you present a college degree or applied degree, or have less than 10 full‑year university courses (20 one-semester courses, or a combination) completed at the time you apply, we will assess you for admission on a case‑by‑case basis.

-- Transfer credits received for college, International Baccalaureate, Advanced Placement and CEGEP courses, and graduate‑level university courses, are not considered in the admission average calculation.
+- Transfer credits received for college, International Baccalaureate, Advanced Placement and CEGEP courses, and graduate‑level university courses will not be included in the admission average calculation.

-- If you intend to complete your degree in the summer of 2020, you must notify Education Admissions and provide confirmation of completed degree requirements before Trent’s consecutive education program begins at the end of August.
-The degree must be conferred by fall 2020 convocation.
+- If you intend to complete your degree in the summer of 2021, you must notify Education Admissions and provide confirmation of completed degree requirements before our consecutive education program begins at the end of August.

-If you listed more than 1 program choice on your application, you are expected to prioritize your choices in the order you would like them to be considered, as successful applicants will be offered admission to 1 program selection only.
+If you listed more than 1 program choice on your application, you should prioritize your choices in the order you would like them to be considered, as successful applicants will be offered admission to 1 program selection only.
 If you applied for more than 1 program choice, you do not need to send more than 1 copy of the required documents.

-Official transcripts from every postsecondary institution attended must be submitted to Education Admissions, Trent University, no later than December 9, 2019.
+You are required to submit official transcripts from every postsecondary institution attended to Education Admissions, Trent University, no later than December 11, 2020.

-- Official Ontario university/college transcripts must be ordered via the OUAC by completing a TEAS online transcript request.
+- Order official Ontario university/college transcripts via the OUAC by completing a TEAS online transcript request when you apply.

-- Transcripts from outside Ontario must be ordered directly from the institution and submitted to Trent University, Education Admissions (mailing address in Contact Information).
+- Order official transcripts from outside Ontario directly from the institution and request they be sent to Trent University, Education Admissions (mailing address in Contact Information).

 - If you attended a university on a Letter of Permission or international exchange, you must provide an official transcript from the institution you attended.

-Unofficial copies for any out-of-province or international transcript, or proof of English proficiency (if applicable) can be uploaded using Secure Applicant Messaging (SAM) for preliminary assessment.
+You can upload unofficial copies for out-of-province or international transcripts, or proof of English proficiency (if applicable), using Secure Applicant Messaging (SAM) for preliminary assessment.
 Official copies will still be required to complete your application.

-If you hold a degree from a foreign institution, you must have a course-by-course evaluation of official international transcripts from the World Education Services (WES).
-You must request that WES evaluations be released to Trent University by December 9, 2019.
-This evaluation is official; we will not require any additional copies of your transcripts.
+If you hold a degree from a foreign institution, you are strongly encouraged to have a course-by-course evaluation of official international transcripts from World Education Services (WES).
+You must request that WES evaluations be released to Trent University by

 - It can take up to 6 weeks for WES to receive official transcripts from a foreign academic institution, after which point the WES evaluation will take approximately 1 week to be completed.
 Begin the evaluation process as early as possible.